- Year : 2012

 - Architect In Charge : Selina Walder, Georg Nickisch

 - City : Flims

 Text description provided by the architects.
 The refuge Lieptgas stands where in the past a wooden structure served as a shelter to the farming people.
 In front of the hut, a small path leads into the forest of Flims, next to it the sculpture of a hollowed dead woodpecker tree.
 Opposite there is a stable, together they are forming a kind of a gate into the forest.
 Both buildings - cabin and stable - were abandoned, about to decline.
 The formerly inhabited part of the ensemble could have been converted and replaced by new construction.
 The character of the place had to be preserved.

-The new hut now stands as a petrification of the abandoned structure in exactly the same place.
-The timber log constuction of the old cabin was used as the formwork, the walls were cast massively in insulating concrete.
-The surface is rough, nature will soon reconquer the artefact.
+The new hut now stands as petrification of the abandoned structure in exactly the same place.
+The timber log construction of the old cabin was used as the formwork, the walls were cast massively in insulating concrete.
+The surface is rough, nature will soon reconquer the artifact.

 The archetype form of the house defines the space of the upper floor.
-A fire place in the backwall, a eating area at a window with view into a clearing of the woods, a small kitchen, a heated concrete bench from which one looks through a round roof light into the crown of a big beech tree.
+A fireplace in the back wall, an eating area at a window with a view into a clearing of the woods, a small kitchen, a heated concrete bench from which one looks through a round roof light into the crown of a big beech tree.
 A sinuous staircase leads to the underground.
 Here in silence one sleeps.
 A big rock dominates the space, crepuscular light falls throughout the gap between rock and house.
-In front of the window a bathtub incorporated in a big heated concrete plinth.
+In front of the window, a bathtub incorporated in a big heated concrete plinth.
 A door leads outside.